First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Symmetry in the Extremal Case

 \section{Symmetry in the Extremal Case}

-The behavior of perturbations in the vicinity of BHs can provide critical insights into the stability and dynamics of BH-dominated spacetime regions.
-We shall look at the symmetry observed in the solutions for perturbations of the RN metric, particularly in the extremal limit where the charge-to-mass ratio $Q/M \approx 1$.
-We can show that this symmetry arises due to the near-horizon geometry of the extremal black hole, which exhibits an AdS$_2 \times S^2$ structure.
+The last theoretical topic upon which we have some remarks to make concerns the near-horizon geometry in the case of an extremal RN metric, for which the charge-to-mass ratio $Q/M \approx 1$.
+The behavior of perturbations in the vicinities of BHs can provide critical insights into the stability and dynamics of BH-dominated spacetime regions.
+For the extremal case, there is an additional intersting symmetry.
+We can show that this symmetry arises due to the near-horizon geometry of the extremal BH, which exhibits an AdS$_2 \times S^2$ structure.
 This structure introduces a conformal symmetry, leading to symmetric solutions for the perturbations.

-In the extremal limit, $Q/M = 1$, the black hole's horizons becomes degenerate, $r_{-}=r_{+}$, and the near-horizon line element takes the form:
+In the extremal limit, $Q/M = 1$, the BH's horizons becomes degenerate, $r_{-}=r_{+}$, and the near-horizon line element takes the form:

 where $r_+$ is the unique horizon radius.
 This metric is that of the space AdS$_2 \times S^2$, where AdS$_2$ is two-dimensional Anti-de Sitter space~\cite{ref-dirac1} (spanned by the coordinates $t$ and $r$), while the sphere $S^{2}$ is spanned by the angular coordinates.